aychakraborty/flight-management/README.md

-# Flight Management Java coding test
+# Flight Record Management System

 The exercise focuses on a theoretical implementation of a flight search service.